CDC Logo

 Range Extent: G = 200,000-2,500,000 square km

-Range Extent Comments: Distributed discontinuously in the Rocky Mountains from the Narraway and Kakwa drainages south to Golden, then continuously south through the Rockies to the U.S. border; and from the Chilcotin Plateau (north of Anahim Lake) south discontinuously through the Fraser, Thompson, and Okanagan drainages to the U.S. border.
+Range Extent Comments: Bighorn Sheep are distributed discontinuously in the Rocky Mountains from the Narraway and Kakwa drainages south to Golden, then continuously south through the Rockies to the U.S. border; and from the Chilcotin Plateau (north of Anahim Lake) south discontinuously through the Fraser, Thompson, and Okanagan drainages to the U.S. border.
 Introduced populations exist west of Spences Bridge, near Squilax, south of the South Thompson River, and near Grand Forks (Demarchi et al. 2000a, 2000b; Shackleton 1997).
 Calculated Range Extent is approximately 220,000 sq km.

-Area of Occupancy (km2): H = 2,501-12,500
+Area of Occupancy (km2): G = 501-2,500

 Occurrences & Population

 Comments: There are 59 herds recognized (Harper 1992; Shackleton et al. 1999), within 24 subpopulations; 10 of the "California" form and 14 of the "Rocky Mountain" form (Demarchi 2002).
 Of these 24 subpopulations, 9 have fewer than 125 individuals (Demarchi 2002), which is considered to be the minimum viable population size for this species (Berger 1990).
+The element occurrence concept for mammals with large home ranges does not always best represent the rarity category as used when calculating the status rank using NatureServe methods.
+In the case of Bighorn Sheep, population size will be factored but number of occurrences will not.

 Number of Occurrences with Good Viability / Ecological Integrity: Rank Factor not assessed